 Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
 The Company's dispensary footprint includes Harborside-branded dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California.
-In addition, Harborside operates the Terpene Station Dispensary in Eugene, Oregon under the Terpene Station brand.
-Harborside Desert Hot Springs is operated under a MSA with Accucanna, LLC ("Accucanna") and includes the only drive-thru cannabis dispensary in southern California.
-Harborside's dispensary located in Oakland, California received one of the first six commercial cannabis licenses issued in the U.S. and is one of the largest retail cannabis locations in the world.
-On December 18, 2020, the Company acquired a 21% ownership interest in FGW Haight, Inc. ("FGW"), a company that has the conditional use approval necessary to operate a retail cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco, California.
+In addition, Harborside operates one dispensary in Eugene, Oregon under the Terpene Station brand (the "Terpene Station Dispensary").
+The dispensary located in Desert Hot Springs ("Harborside Desert Hot Springs") includes the only drive-thru cannabis dispensary in southern California and is operated under a management services agreement ("MSA") with Accucanna, LLC ("Accucanna"), an entity that the Company does not control.
+In 2006, Harborside's dispensary located in Oakland, California received one of the first six commercial cannabis licenses issued in the U.S., and today that location is one of the highest grossing retail cannabis locations in the world.
+On December 18, 2020, the Company acquired (the "FGW Acquisition") a 21% ownership interest in FGW Haight, Inc. ("FGW"), a company that has the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.